Praise for Noah Henry, The Sewing Lesson, and Masks!

 Whether teaching resilience in the face of adversity or giving lessons on navigating the realities of the pandemic, this group of books can help children face fears and anxieties.

 Kudos to Deana Sobel Lederman for creating this welcome trio of charming paperbacks to reach out to the very youngest readers dealing with the safety restrictions of the pandemic.
 Recently translated into Hebrew, with simple, appealing illustrations, they stress the importance of masks and the joy of sharing.
 Noah Henry cannot be with his friends in school right now but finds a way to reach out to them to brighten his day; in Masks!, a group of young animals cover their faces before going about their day; and a young girl learns how to sew a mask for health care workers, including her grandfather, in The Sewing Lesson.

-Deana is represented by Darlene Chan at the Linda Chester Literary Agency.
+Deana is represented by Kristen Terrette at Martin Literary Management.